Saeed-Altout/flexify-server/BULK_DELETE_ROUTE_FIX.md

 ## 🎉 Result

-The bulk delete endpoint now works correctly and all other endpoints continue to function as expected!
+The bulk delete endpoint now works correctly and returns proper success responses with data!
+All other endpoints continue to function as expected.